 While it may be more difficult to prove the existence and extent of soft tissue injuries, it is still possible to receive compensation for these types of injuries.
 An experienced attorney can ensure that your legal right to compensation is protected and help you prove that your injuries were caused by your accident.

-At The Hoffmann Law Firm, L.L.C. we have been protecting the rights on injured car accident victims for over 20 years.
+At The Hoffmann Law Firm, L.L.C. we have been protecting the rights on injured car accident victims for 25 years.
 Give us a call 24/7 for a free case evaluation.

 Free Consultation with a St. Louis Car Accident Lawyer

 Don’t talk to an insurance claims adjuster before speaking with The Hoffmann Law Firm, L.L.C.
 We can help you avoid making statements that may affect the outcome of your case.
 The consultation is free; you don’t pay unless we get you money!